Silcrow/checkers-sim/README.md

 - Add another "capture logic" for Hnefatafl (pincers); movement logic is ignored coz we want it to simulate hand picking

 up next:
-- fix the pieces starting positions for Hnefatafl
-- add rules: move like a chess king, capture via "flanking" (similar to pincers but any 2 enemy units adjacent with 2 tiles apart counts), engagement logic (when an enemy is adjacent, it cannot disengage), disengagement logic (when 2+ is engaging, one of them can disengage, as long as 1 is always engaging it),

 - scoring rules work just like capture rules.
 It's another folder.
 Make 3 scoring and winning conditions:
   - counting enemy captures and winning when reaching a number.
   - winning by placing the king on the corner tiles
   - winning by capturing the king
 - You only need a winning logic for either player.
 When one wins, the other instantly loses.

+then:
+- add rules: move like a chess king, capture via "flanking" (similar to pincers but any 2 enemy units adjacent with 2 tiles apart counts), engagement logic (when an enemy is adjacent, it cannot disengage), disengagement logic (when 2+ is engaging, one of them can disengage, as long as 1 is always engaging it),
 - capture by placing a piece on the enemy (like chess)
 - thrusting logic = no game logic, just player aware to eat a piece by placing it on the enemy then putting it back.